 Understanding Cognitive Behavioral Therapy:

-Cognitive Behavioral Therapy (CBT) is a time-tested and widely recognized therapeutic approach that helps individuals understand the connection between their thoughts, emotions, and behaviors.
+Cognitive Behavioural Therapy (CBT) is a time-tested and widely recognized therapeutic approach that helps individuals understand the connection between their thoughts, emotions, and behaviours.
 Developed by Aaron Beck in the 1960s, CBT has proven effectiveness in treating a wide range of mental health conditions, including depression, anxiety disorders, and stress-related issues.
 It is based on the premise that our thoughts and beliefs influence our feelings and actions, and by challenging and modifying negative thought patterns, individuals can improve their emotional well-being.

 The Role of CBT Therapist: